-The duration of the holding time is the chief determinant of sterility assurance.
+The duration of the hold time is the chief determinant of sterility assurance.

-The hold time begins just after expiry of the equilibration time.
+The hold time begins just after expiry of the compensation time.
 This is the period of time during which the parameters of relevance to the process within the chamber must be maintained within specified tolerance ranges.
+In practice, the terms "hold time" and "exposure time" are used interchangeably.